Reviving A Comatose Economy

 The grand solution of putting an economy to sleep to battle the viral outbreak has been supported and strengthened by a $2 trillion federal government spending package.
 This significantly boosts the chance of preserving the workforce and businesses to tide over the disruption for at least the next 2-months.
 While it appears that we may be able to bounce back quickly, due to pent-up demand, this is a unique situation and one does not know if such idling can in the interim bubble-up stresses in other sections of the economy and reinforce the tendencies and grip of a typical recessionary environment.
 That would mean consumers become reluctant to spend as the fear of an economic crisis begins to dominate following the healthcare crisis, which itself may have a lingering fear of a resurgence again in the Fall and Winter in the absence of a vaccine.
 But we will be much better prepared.

 While the temptation exists to participate in the sharp rallies that have ensued as a result of the stimulus package, it's premature to make judgments on a firm change of market direction.
-Investing becomes safer with a much longer time horizon or maintaining higher cash levels during heightened uncertainty.
+Investing becomes relatively safer with a much longer time horizon or maintaining higher cash levels during heightened uncertainty.
 The viral outbreak in the US will intensify further, as anticipated, and the coming weeks will reveal how much of the crisis is already factored in market valuations.
 Raising cash has been a preferred strategy in the treacherous market thus far.
 But after a deep selloff, some sectors are now better positioned and will present attractive opportunities for the second-half.
 In our recent articles, Healthcare Investing In A Bear Market, and What's Ahead For The Stock Market, we laid out in greater detail how healthcare is a relatively defensive industry and biotechs, in particular, can outperform in the existing environment.
 The model portfolios of Prudent Healthcare, the Prudent Biotech, and the Graycell Smallcap are presently 25% to 30% invested.

 We would suspect the market would bottom-out sometime in April when even news that appears really bad doesn't move the market lower.
 The bad is already factored, and it's the good second-half that the market begins to look out for.
 But again, there is a lot of data between now-and-then.

-Many healthcare and biotech companies will continue to have their businesses mostly intact and promising prospects ahead, assuming we do have a return to relative normalcy in Summer.
+Many healthcare and biotech companies will continue to have their businesses mostly intact and promising prospects ahead.
 A few of the larger ones which can be considered at an appropriate time include Gilead Sciences (GILD), Vir Biotechnology (VIR), Moderna (MRNA), Regeneron Pharmaceuticals (REGN), Momenta Pharmaceuticals (MNTA), Vertex Pharmaceuticals (VRTX), Acceleron Pharma (XLRN), Collegium (COLL), Luminex (LMNX), Karuna Therapeutics (KRTX), Zai Lab (ZLAB), Kodiak Sciences (KOD), Neogenomics (NEO), Seattle Genetics (SGEN), and Biogen (BIIB).

 (For context, this article was submitted for publication on Wednesday, March 25)